Lotte Bagge

-Lotte Bagge (born 21 May 1968) is a Danish footballer who played as a midfielder for the Denmark women's national football team.
+Lotte Bagge Mortensen (born 21 May 1968) is a Danish footballer who played as a midfielder for the Denmark women's national football team.
 She was part of the team at the 1991 FIFA Women's World Cup, UEFA Women's Euro 1991 and UEFA Women's Euro 1993.

-At the club level, she played for B 1909 in Denmark.
+At the club level, she played for Næstved IF, before joining Fortuna Hjørring.
+Three years after she joined B 1909.

+She made her debut for the Danish national team on 19 August 1985 in a 1-0 win against England.
+Her last game was on 15 October 1994 in a 2-0 win over Sweden.
+At the time of her retirement, she held the record for most matches on the Danish national team.